aafarokh/WBB_NWK/README.md

 # Data Identification & Classification; Signal_identifier_classifier.m

+We have categorized the signals on WBB based on two distinct classes.

-Class 1 collects signals to different "Types":
+*Class 1 collects signals to different "Types":

                                                 LFP-EEG-EMG (SignalType)
                                                  |